hytseng0509/DRIT_hr/README.md

 - Generate results with attributes encoded from given images
   - Require both folders `testA` and `testB` under dataroot
 ```
-python3 test.py --dataroot ../datasets/gta2cityscapes -name NAME --output_dir OUTPUT_DIR --resume MODEL_FILE --num NUM_PER_IMG
+python3 test_transfer.py --dataroot ../datasets/gta2cityscapes -name NAME --output_dir OUTPUT_DIR --resume MODEL_FILE
 ```
 - Results can be found at `OUTPUT_DIR/NAME`

 ## Note
 - The feature-wise transformation (i.e. `--concat 0`) is not fully tested yet
-- We also implement [Mode Seeking](https://github.com/HelenMao/MSGAN) loss, specify `--ms` to apply it in the training
+- We also adopt [Mode Seeking](https://github.com/HelenMao/MSGAN) loss, specify `--ms` to apply mode seeking loss in the training
-- Due to large number of training images in the GTA dataset, the default training epoch is set to 90.
-Please refer to the default setting in original [DRIT](https://github.com/HsinYingLee/DRIT) if the number of training image is around 1K.
+- Due to the large number of training images in the GTA dataset, the default training epoch is set to 90.
+Please refer to the default setting in original [DRIT](https://github.com/HsinYingLee/DRIT) if the number of training images is around 1K.
-- Feel free to contact the authors for any potential improvement of the code.
+- Feel free to contact the authors for any potential improvement of the code